AttractMore/AttractMore9/content/blog/seo-or-ppc-which-is-better.md

 extraStyles: "/css/post.css"
 ---

-## SEO or PPC: which is better for your business?

 {{< content-figure folder="/blog/"
 src="seo-ppc-pros-and-cons_qdpsac.jpg"
 alt="Both SEO and digital advertising (PPC) have pros and cons.
 Image shows 2 people engaged in working on an SEO campaign"